ros-navigation/navigation2/nav2_loopback_sim/README.md

 - Arbitrarily transport the robot to any location and accurately navigate without waiting for a particle filter to converge for testing behaviors and reproducing higher-level issues
 - Write unit or system tests on areas that are not dependent on low-level controller or localization performance without needing to spin up a compute-heavy process like Gazebo or Isaac Sim to provide odometry and sensor data, such as global planning, autonomy behavior trees, etc
 - Perform R&D on various sensitive systems easily without concerning yourself with the errors accumulated with localization performance or imperfect dynamic models to get a proof of concept started
+- Simulate N robots simultaneously with a lower compute footprint
 - When otherwise highly compute constrained and need to simulate a robotic system

 ## How to Use